freedomofpress/securedrop-protocol/docs/protocol.md

 ### 1. FPF signing setup

-FPF (Freedom of the Press Foundation) serves as the root of trust for the SecureDrop ecosystem.
-FPF generates a long-term signing keypair whose verification key is pinned into client and server software.
+FPF (Freedom of the Press Foundation) serves as the root of trust for the SecureDrop ecosystem.[^2] FPF generates a long-term signing keypair whose verification key is pinned into client and server software.
 This key is used to sign newsroom verification keys, establishing a chain of trust: FPF signs newsrooms, and newsrooms sign journalists.